-The service comes in at close to $50 per month, but that price reflects its primary focus on local broadcast affiliates, regional sports networks, and national sports networks.
+The service is not $64.99 per month, but that price reflects its primary focus on local broadcast affiliates, regional sports networks, and national sports networks.
 That may not be attractive to some subscribers, who want none of those, which is why we recommend Philo antenna as a good alternative.

 However, anyone who wants to distance themselves from the long-term plans offered by traditional cable TV providers should strongly consider YouTube TV as a potential option.